cortexdao/protocol-contracts/README.md

 ### Integration tests

-In one console:

-`yarn fork:mainnet`

-and in another console:

-`yarn test:integration --network localhost`
+`yarn test:integration`

 Comments:

-- Forked mainnet uses `ganache-cli` with variables read from `.env` file.
-  Get the `.env` values from a teammate.
+- Hardhat node is used with mainnet forking which requires `INFURA_API_KEY` to be set in a `.env` file
-- the timeout for tests may need to be adjusted; the `timeout` variable is near the top of the `integration/*.js` files.
+- the timeout for tests may need to be adjusted; the mocha `timeout` variable is set in `hardhat.config.js`

 ## Generating mnemonics